60dimension/IELTS-Vocabularies/Vocabulary04.md

 He's bent on suicide.

-His favorite pastime is golf.
+His favourite pastime is golf.

-Eye color shows more than your genetic inheritance.
+Eye colour shows more than your genetic inheritance.

 I was so thrilled to get a good grade from him.